gitouni/pygame-aircraft-wars-Ultra/README.md

 The fighter upgrade system will appear in subsequent versions！
 # Installation
 This program relies on pygame, PIL and numpy.
+The python version is 3.7.1, a higher version is recommended.

 `pip install -r requirements.txt`